Kulhar: Revival efforts by Indian Railways and criticism

 In 2004, the Indian Railways (then under the leadership of minister Laloo Prasad Yadav) attempted to revive the use of kulhars for tea and other beverages sold at railway stations and aboard trains.
 It was argued that this was more hygienic than plastic, and also more environmentally friendly because kulhars are made exclusively from clay.
-It was also believed that, since kulhars are manufactured by small operations, this would assist in boosting rural employment.
+It was also assumed that, since kulhars are manufactured by small operations, this would assist in boosting rural employment.

 Critics countered that the railways would need to dispense about 1.8 billion kulhars a year, which would mean heavy fuel consumption in the kilns with associated pollution.
 Kulhars were claimed to take up to a decade to degrade, however the discovery of thousands of years old shards from Indus Valley ruins was used as evidence to challenge that assertion and that they are environmentally superior.
 Fears were also expressed that a kulhar revival might result in topsoil depletion at the rate of 100 acre per state per day and that the economic gains to rural artisans would be minimal.

-Although alternatives to topsoil are available and kulhars can be made at lower temperatures to save fuel and make them more rapidly degradable, by 2008, the effort to revive kulhar use on the railways was being considered a failure with the continuing widespread use of plastic and coated-paper cups.
+Although alternatives to topsoil are available and kulhars can be made at lower temperatures to save fuel and make them more rapidly degradable, by 2008 the effort to revive kulhar use on the railways was being considered a failure with the continuing widespread use of plastic and coated-paper cups.
 The primary reasons were the weight of kulhars and the higher per-unit cost.
 One estimate claimed procurement costs to be 140 paisas per kulhar and 7–10 paisas for coated-paper cups.
 There were also some vendor complaints that, because kulhars absorb liquids to some extent, buyers have to be given more tea per serving in a kulhar than in a disposable plastic cup.